esa-tu-darmstadt/SCOoOTER/docs/developer_guide/code_overview.md

 an instruction is issued, the destination register is tagged with the instruction tag and the tag is replaced with the value from the result bus as soon as it is produced.
 Reading the registers is implemented as a BSV Server interface.
-Holding the speculative results is necessary since we cannot speculatively overwrite data in the architectural reg- isters as the data must be restored upon misprediction.
-Tagging of registers is required such that the issue stage may keep track of which registers have a pend- ing write and correctly provide operands to later instructions.
+Holding the speculative results is necessary since we cannot speculatively overwrite data in the architectural registers as the data must be restored upon misprediction.
+Tagging of registers is required such that the issue stage may keep track of which registers have a pending write and correctly provide operands to later instructions.

-###### issue stage
+###### issue stage (Issue.bsv)

 ![](../fig/issue.png)

 The issue stage distributes instructions to the correct RS and the ROB.
 It additionally has to check that those can accept the issued instructions.
-While providing instructions to the RSs, the issue stage reads the speculative register file and retrieves any results and instruction tags required for the currently issued bundle of instructions.
+While providing instructions to the RSs, the issue stage reads the speculative register file (1) and retrieves any results and instruction tags required for the currently issued bundle of instructions.
 We refer to the size of the said bundle as the issue width.
 The speculative destination registers are tagged by the issue stage with the now-issued instructions.
 The tag identifying an instruction is derived from its position in the ROB storage.
 The different blocks of the issue stage are separate BSV rules which are connected by wires.
-The dispatch amount logic calculates, based on free ROB slots, ready RSs and provided instructions from the decode stage, how many instructions will be issued.
+The dispatch amount logic (2) calculates, based on free ROB slots, ready RSs and provided instructions from the decode stage, how many instructions will be issued.
 Register tags are calculated based on the ROB head pointer and the issued number of instructions and are written to the speculative register file.
-ROB entries are derived from the in- structions and placed in the ROB.
-The dependency resolution logic resolves register dependencies in a bundle of instructions that are issued simultaneously.
-If a reg- ister is written by an earlier instruction in the bundle and read by a later one, said logic sets the tag of the earlier instruction as the operand for the later one.
+ROB entries are derived from the instructions and placed in the ROB (3).
+The dependency resolution logic resolves register dependencies in a bundle of instructions that are issued simultaneously (4).
+If a register is written by an earlier instruction in the bundle and read by a later one, said logic sets the tag of the earlier instruction as the operand for the later one.
 The register reading logic reads data and tags from the register files.
 If the speculative register file does not contain any information, the issue stage must fall back to the architectural registers.
-The reconstruction logic combines all gathered information into instructions that are ready to issue.
+The reconstruction logic (5) combines all gathered information into instructions that are ready to issue.
 In essence, register numbers are replaced by data or tags here.
 The instructions are then distributed to the correct RS.

-###### reservation station
+###### reservation station (ReservationStation.bsv)

 ![](../fig/rs.png)